 Here are the midterm questions:

-2. Discuss the energy-atmosphere system.
-Include in your discussion what you learned more about the atmosphere and surface energy balances; global temperatures; and atmospheric and oceanic circulations.
+2. Discuss the Universe and Solar System.
+Include in your discussion what you learned more about the formation and expansion of the universe; types of galaxies and the Milky Way Galaxy; nuclear fusion within stars; star classification; measuring distant stars; the solar system/sun/inner planets/outer planets; and other objects.
 Also discuss how geoscientists study the planet to come to the conclusions they do.
 Finally discuss why you think it is significant to study these topics.

-3. Discuss the water, weather and climate systems on earth.
-Include in your discussion what you learned more about water and atmospheric moisture; and weather.
+3. Discuss the Planet Earth.
+Include in your discussion what you learned more about earth as a planetary body; deep time; evolution and life on earth; structure of the earth; rocks and minerals; the rock cycle; and igneous/sedimentary/metamorphic rocks.
 Also discuss how geoscientists study the planet to come to the conclusions they do.
 Finally discuss why you think it is significant to study these topics.

-4. Discuss the water, weather and climate systems on earth.
-Include in your discussion what you learned more about water resources; global climate systems; and climate change.
+4. Discuss Plate Tectonics and Tectonic Forces on earth.
+Include in your discussion what you learned more about the history and development of plate tectonic theory; layers of the earth; plate tectonic boundaries; the Wilson Cycle; hot spots; earthquakes; and volcanism.
 Also discuss how geoscientists study the planet to come to the conclusions they do.
 Finally discuss why you think it is significant to study these topics.

 High-quality responses contain: